farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > Starting positions for these key details can help further drive a story for the group of players to build on.
 A crew looking for their first big score might not have a lot of assets or allies, but they probably aren’t big enough to be on anyone’s radar as an adversary either.
 A resistance group against a repressive regime might start in a horrible position against authority, but have a larger list of allies to lean on.

+Both `supporting details` and `key concepts` are `details` as described in Charge's [Character Creation rules](https://fari.games/en/srds/fari-rpgs/charge-rpg/creating-your-character#details). `Supporting details` should be specific people, places or things, such as specific `world forces`, while `key concepts` are more wide-reaching.

-Like with character creation, `details` on the `party sheet` can offer both fictional support (helping build on the story) and narrative liberties (giving players permission to take certain actions).
+Like with character creation, `details` on the `party sheet` are facts about the party that can be used for story telling.
+They can also offer narrative liberties - potentially giving players permission to take certain actions.
 While the GM will have the final say, the entire party should have a chance to help develop and decide on these details at character creation.
-There will also have the chance to change these over time as the `party` advances.
+Much like character details, there will also have the chance to change these over time through play.

-### Key Concepts
+### Zooming in and out

-Each `key concept` focuses on the position of the `party` along an important axis.
-The `disposition` of the party in these categories may be represented as the sum of positive `supporting details`, minus any negative `supporting details`, resulting in a range from -4 to +4.
+Each `key concept` is a `detail` that focuses broadly on the position of the `party` in an important category.
+Narratively they zoom out and share more of the big picture. `Key concepts` are wide-reaching - they create an assumed default for anything related to that category that isn't already a `supporting detail`.

-`Supporting details` are specific people, places, things or ideas related to the party in some sort of way, while `key concepts` are overarching, category level descriptions of the party’s standing.
+`Supporting details` add color to `key concepts` by zooming in on specific people, places, or things related to the party in some way (for example, a relationship with a specific `world force`).

+The four `key concepts` describe the party's standing in the following categories:

 * **Assets** - This represents the available resources of the party, including money and any available equipment.
 * **Allies** - This represents allies to the party, which might be specific key contacts or whole organizations ready to back the party.